There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the

 When the Vatican learns of the peculiar suicide of a nun in an abbey in Romania, they task Father Burke (Demián Bichir) with determining whether or not the abbey is still a holy place.
-Father Burke has specialized in investigating cases such as this, and he is paired with a young nun in training, Sister Irene (Taissa Farmiga), who is known to for her psychic visions.
+Father Burke specializes in investigating cases such as this, and he is paired with a young nun in training, Sister Irene (Taissa Farmiga), who is known to have psychic visions.
 The two travel to Romania to meet up with a charismatic, young farmer named Frenchie (Jonas Bloquet).
-Frenchie regularly travels to the abbey to deliver produce, and he was even the one who discovered the body of the nun who committed suicide.
+Frenchie regularly travels to the abbey to deliver produce, and it was he who discovered the body of the nun who committed suicide.

 Father Burke expects this to be an easy investigation.
 Speak to the nuns, determine it is a holy place, and report his findings to the Vatican.
-They quickly learn, however, that there is a dark evil within the walls of the abbey.
-A dark presence has taken the form of a nun to get close to those within the abbey, and it is extremely powerful, and malicious.
-Father Burke and Sister Irene must find a way to banish this evil before it can possess someone, after which it would be able to leave the confines of the abbey and bring its evil upon the rest of the world.
+They quickly learn, however, that there is an evil within the walls of the abbey.
+A dark presence has taken the form of a nun to get close to those within the abbey, and it is extremely powerful.
+Father Burke and Sister Irene must find a way to banish this evil before it can possess someone, after which it would be able to leave the confines of the abbey and take its evil to the rest of the world.

 The Pros & Cons